If a colposcopy finds abnormal cells in your cervix, treatment to remove these cells may be recommended.

 Types of treatment

 There are several ways abnormal cells can be removed from the cervix.
-Some of the main treatments are outlined below.

 The most common treatment is large loop excision of the transformation zone (LLETZ).
 It: